Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

 Let's revise the preorder traversal: We first process the root node, then traverse the left subtree, and finally, traverse the right subtree.
 So tracking the correct flow of recursion will give us a better picture.

 • If the leftmost node has a right child: Recursion will go to the right subtree, process all nodes using the same process, and backtrack to the leftmost node.
-At this stage, the traversal of the subtree rooted at the leftmost node is done, so recursion will backtrack to its parent node.
+At this stage, the traversal of the subtree rooted at the leftmost node is done, so recursion will backtrack to parent.
 Now, a similar process will continue for the parent node.

 Preorder traversal example

-The overall idea of iterative preorder traversal using a stack: When we visit any node for the first time, we process it, push that node into the stack (to process the right subtree of that node later), and go to the left child.
+The idea of iterative preorder traversal: When we visit any node for the first time, we process it, push that node into the stack (to process the right subtree of that node later), and go to the left child.
 If there is no left child, we remove the top node from the stack and go to the right child of that node.
-Now we continue the same process for the subtree rooted at the right child of the popped node.
+Now we continue the same process for the subtree rooted at the right child.

 void iterativePreorder(TreeNode root)